d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Estimating a language model

 The obvious question is how we should model a document, or even a sequence of words.
 We can take recourse to the analysis we applied to sequence models in the previous section.
-Let's start by applying basic probability rules:
+Let us start by applying basic probability rules:

 $$p(w_1, w_2, \ldots, w_T) = \prod_{t=1}^T p(w_t | w_1, \ldots, w_{t-1}).$$